AriFordsham/GHCWiki/linear-types/implementation.md

 We never infer multiplicity polymorphic arrows (like levity polymorphism).
 Any type variables which get to the top level are default to `Omega`.
 Thus, in most cases the multiplicity argument is defaulted to `Omega` or forced to be `Omega` by unification.

+Incidentally, this lead for a proposal for an improved defaulting strategy.
+See [Gitlab issue #17201](https://gitlab.haskell.org/ghc/ghc/issues/17201).

 ### Data Constructors are polymorphic

 In linear types, constructors of data types are multiplicity-polymorphic.
 Foe example,